Sulayman Pasha Mosque: Sahn

-The courtyard outside of the mosque is also paved with marble.
-This courtyard is surrounded by shallow domes, which are decorated with green tiles.
+The exterior sahn is also paved with marble; and is surrounded by shallow domes, that are decorated with green tiles.

-The courtyard has a shrine from the Fatimid period, which was created by Abu Mansur Qastah Ghulam al-Muzaffar ibn Amir al-Juyush, who was governor of Alexandria, the capital of the Fatimid Caliphate, around 1140.
+The sahn has a shrine from the Fatimid period, which was created by Abu Mansur Qastah Ghulam al-Muzaffar ibn Amir al-Juyush, who was governor of Alexandria, the capital of the Fatimid Caliphate, in c.
+1140 CE.
 It was created to house his tomb, and now also includes the tombs of other Ottoman officials.
 In addition, this shrine was dedicated to Sidi Sariya, who was a companion of the Prophet Muhammad.
 Within the shine, there are cenotaphs and turbans crafted in marble.
-The shrine is covered by a dome that is much larger than the other domes in the courtyard.
+The shrine is covered by a dome that is much larger than the other domes in the sahn.

-On the western side of the courtyard there is a small dome with several tombs containing marble structures.
+On the western side of the sahn there is a small dome with several tombs containing marble structures.
 Tombs are covered with different models of headstone that were prevalent at the time.

-The north side of this courtyard contains another entrance that leads to another courtyard of the mosque.
-This courtyard has a kuttab, and the domes in this area have blue tiles.
+The north side of this sahn contains another entrance that leads to another sahn that has a kuttab, and blue-tiled domes.
 The complex was completed by a sabil, no longer extant, and a perimeter wall which encompasses other, subsidiary courts and gardens.

 Minaret

-The minaret is located to the left of the entrance of the mosque.
-It is made of stone, and is cited as one of the most elegant minarets in Cairo.
-The shaft of the minaret is very tall, standing at two times the height of the tallest mosque wall.
-The minaret is mainly in the style of Ottoman architecture, presenting a cylindrical faceted shaft with a conical finial.
+The stone minaret is located to the left of the entrance of the mosque; and is believed to be one of the most elegant minarets in Cairo.
+The shaft of the minaret is very tall, standing at twice the height of the tallest mosque wall.
+The minaret is mainly in the Ottoman style, presenting a cylindrical faceted shaft with a conical finial.
 In addition, the minaret has two balconies.
 Each balcony juts out from the body and is adorned and supported by three tiers of multicolored muqarnas.
-The two balconies also have various carvings on them, a distinct trait of Mamluk architecture.
-The balconies also have wooden railings.
+The two balconies, both with wooden railings, also have various carvings on them, a distinct trait of Mamluk architecture.

-The exterior of the minaret also has three rings of blind arches below the cap of the minaret and below the two balconies.
-In addition, beneath the first balcony, there are two rings of horizontal moldings.
+The minaret exterior also has three rings of blind arches below the cap of the minaret and below the two balconies.
+Beneath the first balcony, there are also two rings of horizontal moldings.
 On top of the minaret, there is a cone covered with green panels.
 These panels were produced in the ceramic workshop of Sultan Qansuh al-Ghawri.
 Notably, there have been similar tiles spotted in Shahin al-Khalwati mosque.
-This type of minaret was used in most of the mosques established during the Ottoman era.

 The minaret is cylindrical with two ribs, each jutting out from the body and adorned with multicolored muqarnas.
 It is topped with a cone covered with green panels.
-This type of Ottoman minaret was used in most of the mosques established during the Ottoman era.
+This type of minaret was used in most of the mosques established during the Ottoman era.